 - Pamper yourself – a massage can be so relaxing, a facial is a real pick-me-up, a new hair cut/colour will make you feel good, buying new clothes, shoes, sports gear or hobby equipment will give you a real lift.

 - Spend time with your children reading to them, watching TV, cooking a meal with them, going on a picnic, just being there for them.

 - Outsource as much as kind friends will offer – if a friend offers to mow the lawn, cook a meal, mind the kids, walk the dog…..they wouldn’t ask if they didn’t want to help, so let them.

 - Take care of yourself, this is the most important tip!
 If you are feeling physically ill, or believe you are not coping – seek help.
 Your doctor can refer you to professionals for counselling, for you and if necessary, for your children.
 We can’t always travel this road by ourselves.
 Unless we adequately cope with each trauma in our life, there will be a snowball effect and we will find it twice as hard to deal with the next trauma…..so take care of yourself and seek professional help.

 Lyn Lucas is the owner of Online Divorce Lawyer.
-With over 20 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
+With 25 years experience in family law Lyn empathises with couples going through a separation and a property settlement.
 Her focus with Online Divorce Lawyer is to reduce the pain and deliver excellent results in the process of a property settlement.
 With a negotiated fixed fee for this service, couples have certainty as to their legal costs.
 Visit Lyn’s site and opt in for a complimentary e-book “Guide to Saving Money with a Divorce Property Settlement”. http://www.online-divorce-lawyer.com.au